awsxdr/jamster/README.md

 The Amethyst UI takes the approach of all toggles having positive labeled.
 This is a common approach to avoid double-negatives when a control is toggled off to turn something on.

 The primary area where this makes a difference is when marking the completion of an initial trip.
 In CRG the standard is to uncheck the "No initial" button; however, in Amethyst the equivalent is checking the "Initial trip complete" button.

+### No need to end timeouts

+Timeouts will automatically end if another jam is started.
+Timeouts _can_ be ended to record the duration, but it is not a requirement.
+The timeout clock will continue to run and be displayed even after a timeout has ended, as per WFTDA procedures.

 ### Scoreboard first